 - Step 1: Go to the Control Panel.

 - Step 2: Then go to “Windows Updates”

 - Step 3: Click on “Check for Updates”.

 - Step 4: Now, look for graphic card drivers; these will appear with manufacturer names present on them, such as “Intel Graphics” or “AMD Graphics”.

 - Step 5: If each of these has options for updates, then update them accordingly.

-Now that you know how to update your computer’s graphics card driver let’s look at how to disable third-party GPUs.
+Now that you know how to update your computer’s graphics card driver, let’s look at disabling third-party GPUs.